 2) Purchase a humidifier with a demineralization cartridge which will remove minerals before they become airborne.

 3) Ultrasonic and impeller humidifiers typically create more white dust than evaporative and steam vaporizer models.
 There are no impeller models on our list, and we describe the type of humidification process each model uses so you can make an informed choice.

 Here are the recommendations from the Groom+Style review team for the top 7 best humidifiers.

 The BONECO (formerly Air-O-Swiss) is ultrasonic, utilizing high-frequency vibrations to convert water into a mist which is then sprayed into the room.
-It’s a powerful machine capable of covering a 650-square foot room with mist; the warm mist comes out at 104 degrees which is not only safe but is not as hot as the mist produced by competitive machines.
+It’s a powerful machine capable of covering a 540-square foot room with mist.

-The large tank lets the machine run for a full day before it has to be refilled, and the spout rotates 360 degrees so you can point it in any direction.
+The large tank lets the machine run for a full day before it has to be refilled, and has an adjustable rotating mist outlet so you are in control.

 Sleeping with the Air-O-Swiss running is easy because it’s very quiet.
-The unit is well-built and ships with the essential demineralization cartridge included (if you don’t have this cartridge on your ultrasonic machine, the mist can come out mixed with a fine powder that gets all over everything in the room).
+The unit is well-built and ships with the essential evaporator mat.

 There’s nothing Groom+Style can think of that’s been left out, making this machine tops on our list of the top 7 best humidifiers.